keithasaurus/koda-validate/README.md

 assert int_validator(4) == Invalid(["minimum allowed value is 5"])
 ```
 In this example `Min(5)` is a `Predicate`.
+As you can see the value 4
+passes the `int` check but fails to pass the `Min(5)` predicate.

 Because we know that predicates don't change the type or value of their inputs, we can
-sequence an arbitrary number of them, and validate them all.
+sequence an arbitrary number of them together, and validate them all.

 ```python
 from koda_validate import *